 Title IX prohibits discrimination on the basis of sex in education program and activities.
 Sexual harassment and sexual assault are forms of sex discrimination prohibited by Title IX.
 The University has designated an employee to coordinate its efforts to comply with and carry out its responsibilities under Title IX.
 This employee is called the Title IX Coordinator and is responsible for ensuring Title IX compliance at the University, as well as compliance with this Policy.
-The Title IX Coordinator for the University is currently Renee Coker, who also serves the function of Senior Director, Talent Management in the Human Resources Department.
+The Title IX Coordinator for the University is currently Renee Coker, who also serves the function of Director of Employee Relations & Equity Compliance Officer.
 The Title IX Coordinator is responsible for overseeing all Title IX complaints and other complaints under this Policy, identifying and addressing any patterns of systemic problems that are found based on review of such complaints or otherwise, and providing education and training about this Policy to the University community.
-Ms. Coker can be reached at (646) 592-4336 or renee.coker@yu.edu.
-Her office is located on the Wilf Campus, Belfer Hall Room 806, 2495 Amsterdam Avenue, New York, New York 10033.
-In the event of Ms. Coker's absence (or in the event of a conflict of interest), the University's Chief Human Resources Officer, currently Julie Auster, will carry out her duties.
-Ms. Auster can be reached at (646) 592-4333 or julie.auster@yu.edu.
-Her office is located on the Wilf Campus, Belfer Hall Room 812, 2495 Amsterdam Avenue, New York, New York 10033.
+Ms. Coker can be reached at (718) 430-3771 or renee.coker@einstein.vu.edu.
+Her office is located on the Einstein Campus, 1300 Morris Park Avenue, Belfer Educational Center for Health Sciences, Room 1206, Bronx, New York 10461.
+In the event of Ms. Coker's absence (or in the event of a conflict of interest), the University's Chief Human Resources Officer, currently Yvonne Ramirez, will carry out her duties.
+Ms. Ramirez can be reached at (718) 430-2544 or yvonne.ramirez@einstein.yu.edu.
+Her office is located on the Einstein Campus - 1300 Morris Park Avenue, Belfer Educational Center for Health Sciences, Room 1209, Bronx, New York 10461.